 The Molly-Dharma (Molly) story begins at MaxFund Animal Shelter in Denver, Colorado, in 2003.
 She came in as a young, happy pup, approximately 3 or 4 months old.
 She was adopted out, and returned for various unknown reasons 3 or 4 times over 2-1/2 years.
 The last adoption changed her!
 She came back to the shelter with an aggressive attitude and a distrust of everyone!

-Enter Ken Mann.
-I was a volunteer dog walker at MaxFund when I noticed her … this big dog who would lunge at anyone walking by her kennel.
-I began to throw treats into her kennel – the biggest one at the shelter.
-She began to respond to me and we developed a guarded relationship.
-Little by little, I was able to touch her and enter her kennel.
+Enter Ken Mann, who was a volunteer dog walker at MaxFund when he noticed her … this big dog who would lunge at anyone walking by her kennel.
+He began to throw treats into her kennel – the biggest one at the shelter.
+She began to respond to Ken and they developed a guarded relationship.
+Little by little, Ken was able to touch her and enter her kennel.
 Getting her out of her kennel … and walking her … was a different story.
 It took a lot of patience and a few “Out of my way, I’m bringing Molly out!” warnings, to clear the way and get from her kennel to the courtyard at MaxFund.
 That was just the beginning!
-I would try to hold her leash and tell her “Let’s go, Molly, time for your walk” … and she would lie down in the courtyard, alley, or wherever, and roll on her back and refuse to go!!!
+Ken would try to hold her leash and tell her “Let’s go, Molly, time for your walk," and she would lie down in the courtyard, alley, or wherever, and roll on her back and refuse to go!!!
 She was big, long and lanky, and weighed about 75 – 80 pounds.
-I would pull her 6 inches or so until she would get up, walk a short distance … and we would go through the same thing over and over again.
+Kej would pull her 6 inches or so until she would get up, walk a short distance … and they would go through the same thing over and over again.

 It got better but it took months.
-I began to notice that she was excited when I would walk by her kennel on my visits to MaxFund.
-Because of that, I made sure that she was always the last dog I would walk that day.
-We grew closer and closer.
-I walked her for maybe a year or a year and a half, maybe more.
-The staff began to tell me that, Molly loved me, that she looked for me every day, that I was the only one (or at least one of very few volunteers that could walk her), and I should adopt Molly!
+Ken began to notice that she was excited when he would walk by her kennel on his visits to MaxFund.
+Because of that, Ken made sure that she was always the last dog he would walk that day.
+They grew closer and closer.
+He walked her for a year or a year and a half, maybe more.
+The staff began to tell him that Molly loved him, that she looked for him every day, that he was the only one (or at least one of very few volunteers that could walk her), and he should adopt Molly!
 That was not possible then.
-Over time, we developed an unbelievable bond!
-She would just go crazy with joy when I entered her kennel (and would pee on the floor in her excitement … one of her many issues for anyone considering adopting her)!
+Over time, they developed an unbelievable bond!
+She would just go crazy with joy when Ken entered her kennel (and would pee on the floor in her excitement … one of her many issues for anyone considering adopting her)!
 But she still didn’t like strangers!!!

-I want to mention an episode that happened at MaxFund.
-They had a program (the “Champs” training program) that was specially designed to help difficult dogs with issues get adopted, making them more presentable and appealing to people who would see them in person at the shelter.
-I believe it was an eight-week program.
-A group of volunteers would each select a special dog with issues that they would work with, in order to give them a better chance of being adopted.
+MaxFund had a program (the “Champs” training program) that was specially designed to help difficult dogs with issues get adopted, making them more presentable and appealing to people who would see them in person at the shelter.
+I was an eight-week program.
+A group of volunteers would each select a special dog with issues that they would work with, to give them a better chance of being adopted.
 Lorraine May, a professional dog trainer (the Misha May Foundation), conducted the weekly class.
 One night, maybe 8 to 10 volunteers, each with their special dog, were standing around in a circle (15 to 20 feet across), with Lorraine in the middle of the circle conducting the class.
-I was there with Molly, when suddenly, she lunged at a dog directly across the circle, and pulled me down, trying to attack the other dog and dragging me as much as she could!
-I held on and was able to keep her from reaching the other dog!
+Ken was there with Molly when, suddenly, she lunged at a dog directly across the circle, and pulled him down, trying to attack the other dog and dragging Ken as much as she could!
+He held on and was able to keep her from reaching the other dog!
 Everyone scattered.
 After a few minutes, we reconvened in a circle to try again.
 Training continued.
 Within less than ten minutes, Molly did it again!
-She lunged at the dog directly across from her and pulled me down again, dragging me, trying desperately to get to that other dog … she never reached the dog!
-Everyone scattered a second time … and Lorraine looked at me, told me to take Molly to her kennel, and canceled the class for that night!
+She lunged at the dog directly across from her and pulled Ken down again, dragging him, trying desperately to get to that other dog … she never reached the dog!
+Everyone scattered a second time … and Lorraine looked at Ken, told him to take Molly to her kennel, and canceled the class for that night!
 From that night on, Molly was always watched closely, trained off to the side of the class, and handled with kid gloves … keeping her away from other dogs and being cautious around new people.

-I wrote up her bio in June of 2006 (Molly’s bio), warts and all, for any potential person who would show any interest in adopting her.
+Ken wrote her bio in June of 2006 (Molly’s bio), warts and all, for any potential person who would show any interest in adopting her.
 She had many issues that would put people off from ever considering her.
-I tried to be truthful, listing most of her issues … both the good and the bad.
-I didn’t want to minimize her issues, only to have the potential adopter find out later when he/she met her in person what a challenging dog she would be to adopt!
-I felt honesty was the best way to go.
+He tried to be truthful, listing most of her issues … both the good and the bad.
+He didn’t want to minimize her issues, only to have the potential adopter find out later, when he/she met her in person, what a challenging dog she would be to adopt!
+He felt honesty was the best way to go.

-Kirk Zimmerman was the only person I ever knew who was interested in adopting Molly.
-At least willing to try meeting her.
-Kirk read her bio and called me one day, and said he would like to meet me and discuss maybe adopting Molly … he wasn’t sure if that would be possible.
-I thought that’s great, but this probably is not going to work out!
-The meeting that we set up to do a ‘meet and greet’ with Molly was memorable.
-I told Kirk to go to her kennel and just say hi in a quiet way and see if he could give her any treats.
-I told him that I would be there in a minute or two.
+Kirk Zimmerman was the only person Ken ever knew who was interested in adopting Molly -- at least willing to try meeting her.
+Kirk read her bio and called Ken one day, and said he would like to meet and discuss maybe adopting Molly … he wasn’t sure if that would be possible.
+Ken thought that’s great, but this probably is not going to work out!
+The meeting that they set up to do a ‘meet and greet’ with Molly was memorable.
+Ken told Kirk to go to her kennel and just say "hi" in a quiet way and see if he could give her any treats.
+Ken told him that he'd be there in a minute or two.
 When Molly saw Kirk again (he had seen her a time or two on his own before), Molly did her thing which was to start at the back of her kennel, run and lunge at the chain link gate while throwing her full body against the gate, snapping, snarling, spinning around, and giving every indication that she would rip Kirk to pieces if she could get at him.
 Not a good welcome.

-When I came into Molly’s view, she was transformed!
-For me, she was this big puppy who was jumping around with joy because I was there.
-I went into her kennel and she jumped up on me and put her paws on my shoulders (and I’m 6’2″), licked my face, and peed with excitement.
+When Ken came into Molly’s view, she was transformed!
+For him, she was this big puppy who was jumping around with joy because he was there.
+Ken went into her kennel and she jumped up and put her paws on his shoulders (and Ken is 6’2″), licked his face, and peed with excitement.
 One happy girl.
 Kirk was amazed and impressed and knew then that Molly did have a good heart … it would just take time to get through to her.

-From that point on, I worked with Kirk and Molly, introducing them to each other and hoping to make a bond between them … coming to the shelter after it closed, several times a week, for several weeks, before Kirk thought he was ready to take on the challenge of adopting Molly.
-We met in her 8’ x 10’ crate with Kirk on one end, and Molly (on a strong leash) and I, on the other end of the crate.
-In the beginning, I always told Kirk to not look in her eyes, look at her feet or her tail or beyond her.
-Molly was very upset, pulling on the leash and, I believe, would have attacked Kirk if she had not been on leash!
-We met like this, in her crate, several times over a few weeks.
-I would tell Kirk to put some treats in the palm of his hand and hold out his hand to Molly … and NOT TO LOOK AT HER, DO NOT MAKE EYE CONTACT WITH HER!
+From that point on, Ken worked with Kirk and Molly, introducing them to each other and hoping to make a bond between them … coming to the shelter after it closed, several times a week, for several weeks, before Kirk thought he was ready to take on the challenge of adopting Molly.
+Meeting in her 8’ x 10’ crate with Kirk on one end, and Molly (on a strong leash) and Ken, on the other end of the crate.
+In the beginning, Ken always told Kirk not to look in her eyes, to look at her feet or her tail or beyond her.
+Molly was very upset, pulling on the leash and would have attacked Kirk if she had not been on leash!
+They met like this, in her crate, several times over a few weeks.
+Ken told Kirk to put some treats in the palm of his hand and hold out his hand to Molly … and NOT TO LOOK AT HER, DO NOT MAKE EYE CONTACT WITH HER!
 Kirk was nervous but did this over and over, to show Molly he was not a threat.
 Molly was interested in the treats, but not sure about Kirk.
 She would do a low growl and cautiously approach his outreached hand and take the treats.
 This was repeated many times – always on leash.

-I was happy to know someone wanted to adopt Molly.
+Ken was happy to know someone wanted to adopt Molly.
 Great.
-Kirk was/is a great guy; my only concern was that he lived in a one- bedroom apartment!
+Kirk was/is a great guy; the only concern was that he lived in a one-bedroom apartment!
 Other than that, Kirk was a perfect fit for Molly.
-I talked to people at MaxFund about the fact that this big dog would be living in a one bedroom apartment, not ideal but that was the situation … and they reminded me that Molly now lived in an 8’ x 10’ kennel at the shelter, so she would be getting a much larger living space!
-There also happened to be a very nice large park 15 feet away from the apartment building entrance where he could walk Molly daily.
+Ken talked to people at MaxFund about the fact that this big dog would be living in a one-bedroom apartment, not ideal but that was the situation … and they reminded Ken that Molly now lived in an 8’ x 10’ kennel at the shelter, so she would be getting a much larger living space!
+There also happened to be a very nice large park 15 feet away from the apartment building entrance where Kirk could walk Molly daily.
 End of conversation.

 It was not possible for Kirk to take Molly home himself.
-I had to do that, which I was happy to do.
-The day I delivered Molly to Kirk’s apartment, it took five of us to hold her down so that we could insert her microchip and give her sedatives to try to calm her down for the trip.
-There was a vet tech at MaxFund, at the time, and she said she would never go near Molly, because Molly ‘hated’ her and wanted to kill her (this was probably true), for whatever reason, so she was not going to help insert the microchip into Molly.
-The five of us kept giving her more and more sedatives because she was such a big girl and she was not calming down.
-At one point, we put a muzzle on her with great difficulty.
-She finally was calm enough that we could head out to Kirk’s.
+Ken had to do that, which he was happy to do.
+The day Molly was delivered to Kirk’s apartment, it took five people to hold her down so that her microchip could be inserted and she could be given sedatives to try to calm her down for the trip.
+There was a vet tech at MaxFund at the time, and she said she would never go near Molly, because Molly ‘hated’ her and wanted to kill her (this was probably true), for whatever reason, so she was not going to help insert the microchip into Molly.
+More and more sedatives were given because she was such a big girl, and she was not calming down.
+At one point, a muzzle was put on her with great difficulty.
+She finally was calm enough that they could head out to Kirk’s.

 Getting her into the car was another issue because she did not like riding in cars.
 Because of all the sedatives, she was slow walking to the car about a block away … it was like she had had too much to drink.
-When we got to the car, I had to lift her front paws into the back seat, and then lift her back paws up and into the car.
-Once she was in the back seat, she crashed, and I drove to Kirk’s.
+When they got to the car, her front paws were lifted into the back seat, and then her back paws lifted up and into the car.
+Once she was in the back seat, she crashed, and the drive to Kirk’s was accomplished.

-I delivered her to Kirk September 1, 2006.
-I stayed with Kirk and Molly for several hours, late into the night.
-I wanted to be sure that the sedatives had worn off and to be there to comfort Molly and let her know she was in a safe place and that everything would be OK.
-I would see Molly quite often, especially during the first six months to a year, helping Molly transition to her life with Kirk.
-(Footnote: Within a few days of delivering Molly to him, Kirk handed me a key to his apartment!
-I was stunned!
-He told me I could come and see Molly anytime!
+Ken delivered her to Kirk September 1, 2006 and stayed with Kirk and Molly for several hours, late into the night.
+He wanted to be sure that the sedatives had worn off and to be there to comfort Molly and let her know she was in a safe place and that everything would be OK.
+Ken saw Molly quite often, especially during the first six months to a year, helping Molly transition to her life with Kirk.
+(Footnote: Within a few days of delivering Molly to him, Kirk handed Ken a key to his apartment, telling him to come and see Molly anytime!
 Wow!
-He didn’t know me from Adam, only that Molly loved me and I was a volunteer at MaxFund.
-We had only met a few weeks before and he had no idea if I could be trusted or not.
-All he knew was that if Molly trusted me, then that was good enough for him … that was all he needed to know!)
+He didn’t know Ken from Adam, only that Molly loved him ansd he was a volunteer at MaxFund.
+They had only met a few weeks before and he had no idea if Ken could be trusted or not.
+All he knew was that if Molly trusted him, then that was good enough for him … that was all he needed to know!)

-I strongly recommend that any volunteer who has bonded with a difficult dog, stay involved with the dog, and the new owner … until all parties are satisfied that the transition is working.
+Ken strongly recommends that any volunteer who has bonded with a difficult dog, stay involved with the dog, and the new owner … until all parties are satisfied that the transition is working.
 Of course, this depends on the new owner being open to this idea.

 Molly turned 12 in 2015 and crossed the Rainbow Bridge in 2016.